luccie-cmd/pasm/README.md

 ---------------------------------------
 ### NOTES
-###### The line at jmp and jz are 0 based indexes same for the register it is 8 bit with the first one being register zero and the last being 7
+##### The line at jmp and jz are 0 based indexes same for the register it is 8 bit with the first one being register zero and the last being 7
-##### you can also call the registers with named (pax, pbx, pcx, pdx, pex, pfx, pgx, phx, pix)